[ DIVIDRIP ▌ USER GUIDE ]

 Click any row in the main table to open the Stock Modal.
 Tabs in order from left to right (swipe-able on mobile):

-- Insider & InstitutionalPlus only — Form 4 trades (insider buys / sells), 90-day & 12-month roll-ups, and the Top 13F institutional holders table.
+• Insider & InstitutionalPlus only — Form 4 trades (insider buys / sells), 90-day & 12-month roll-ups, the Top 13F institutional holders table, AND a new Initial Insider Positions block that shows Form 3 filings (the very first disclosure an officer / director / 10%-owner files when they take on that role — reveals their baseline ownership stake, useful especially on newly-listed companies).
 Famous-investor names (Berkshire, Pershing Square, Renaissance, etc.) are flagged with a ★ and a Smart-Money Crossover badge fires when 3+ famous holders overlap (see § 3.5).

 Pick any of the three demo tickers below to open a real Stock Modal right here on this page.
 All three are dividend kings with low beta (≤ ~0.6) and deep daily liquidity, so you'll see a clean, fully-populated example of every tab.